Exploring Toy Dog Breeds: Small in Size, Big in Heart

 A Historical Glance at Toy Dogs

 Toy dog breeds have a long and fascinating history.
-Many of these breeds originated in Europe and Asia, where they were bred primarily as lapdogs and companions for royalty.
+Many originated in Europe and Asia, where they were bred primarily as lapdogs and companions for royalty.
 From the regal Pekingese, once the favored companion of Chinese emperors, to the Chihuahua, a breed that dates back thousands of years to ancient civilizations, toy dogs were prized for their elegance and charm.

 Chihuahua